input-output-hk/mithril/docs/root/manual/getting-started/run-mithril-devnet.md

 ### Step 3: Observe the devnet

 Open a third terminal window.

-Watch the logs of each node of the devnet
+Watch the logs of each devnet node:

 ```bash
 watch -n 1 LINES=5 ./devnet-log.sh
 ```

-The nodes will be queried every `1s` and will display as below
+The nodes will be queried every second and will display thus:

 ```bash
 =====================================================================